Now Taking Deposits for 2026 Spring, Summer, Fall and Winter Puppies. Call Us: (865) 679-4569

 Why Environmental Allergens Affect Some Dogs More

-Dogs with healthy guts handle environmental allergens β€” pollen, dust mites, mold β€” much better than those with compromised barriers.
-Leaky gut and dysregulated immunity create overreaction to everything, including airborne triggers.
+Dogs with healthy guts handle environmental allergens, such as pollen, dust mites, and mold, far better than those with compromised intestinal barriers.
+A leaky gut combined with dysregulated immunity can create an exaggerated response to everyday exposures, including airborne triggers.

 Modulation, Not Stimulation

-The goal of holistic immune support isn’t to “boost” endlessly β€” it’s to modulate and balance.
+The goal of holistic immune support isn’t to “boost” endlessly — it’s to modulate and balance.

 This is where medicinal mushrooms and gentle adaptogenic supports often play a role.